alikureishy/ROBO-followme-project/README.md

 It is conceivable that using different sized kernels together might help find more relevant features for the segmentation task.
 The inception network targets just that scenario.
 If each encoder layer were an inception network, combining kernels of sizes 3, 5 and 7, in addition to a 1x1 convolution itself, as well as a maxpooling layer, we could achieve better accuracy.
 The degradation in performance from adding such large kernels can be worked around by inserting a 1x1 convolution to reduce the dimensionality of the prior layer before it is convolved with the associated kernel.

-### Attempting different learning rates and batch sizes
+### Better Hyperparemter Tuning

-I settled on a batch size of 32 after trying larger batches on my laptop.
-This could potentially be increased when training is done on the GPU instances on AWS.
-I did not attempt this, but it is an option worth exploring in the future.
+I could have used TensorBoard to compare various hyperparameter permutations, but did not on account of time constraints with getting familiar with all the TensorBoard tools and quirks.

-I could also try reducing the learning rate even further, but given the success of the learning rate of 0.001, I did not try others.
+I settled on a batch size of 32 since that was appropriate to the memory constraints of my home use laptop.
+This could potentially have been increased when training was done on the GPU instances on AWS.

 ## References